 On 25 February 2015, as Bouvier approached Rybolovlev’s apartment block, 12 police officers swooped in, handcuffed the art dealer and bundled him into a squad car.
 Bouvier and Rappo were taken in for questioning.
 Bouvier was told he was under investigation for fraud and money laundering and released on $4 million bail.

 Yves Bouvier has his own explanations for why Rybolovlev had turned on him and demanded valuations and the resale of some of his pictures.
-He has said: ‘Rybolovlev’s attacks against me had nothing to do with the sale of art … Firstly, he was half-way through the most expensive divorce in history and wanted to depreciate the value of his art collection.
+In 2017, he said: ‘Rybolovlev’s attacks against me had nothing to do with the sale of art … Firstly, he was half-way through the most expensive divorce in history and wanted to depreciate the value of his art collection.
 Secondly, he wanted to punish me for having refused to corrupt Swiss judges for his very expensive divorce.
 Thirdly, he wanted to steal my freeport business in Singapore and build his own for the Russian Federation in Vladivostok.’

 Going global